Newry railway station: Service

 The station is a calling point on the Enterprise express service, which operates between Belfast Grand Central and Dublin Connolly.
-These trains call at Newry for both destinations at two-hour intervals throughout the day.
+These trains call at Newry for both destinations at hourly intervals throughout the day.
 The station experiences favourable passenger numbers from this service.
-There are also four trains to and from Bangor, operated by Northern Ireland Railways.
+There are also four trains to and from Belfast Grand Central, operated by NI Railways.

 On Sundays, there are five Enterprise trains in each direction, and no NIR services.